vmbrasseur/10stepprogram/outline.md

         * something you care about
         * Research
         * Develop the tech (demos, apps)
-    * Targeting it to the audience
-        * Reference "Know Your Audience" section
-    * Casual surveys (social media)
-        * What does audience want to hear?
-        * What questions would audience want answered?
-        * What problems have audience had?
     * What will the audience learn?
         * Take-aways: specific & actionable
         * What do you want them to do?